MARTA Artbound Residency

 Through a unique partnership with media companies and property owners, A&E Atlanta activates spaces through outdoor media, local art, and advertising, helps to redefine Downtown living, and provides artists a platform to display their vivid ideas and spur conversation, excitement, and reflection.

-A&E Atlanta is entering its fourth year of programming and intends to elevate its digital sign messaging by exploring innovative and interactive approaches to engage the diverse downtown community of residents, students, workers, and visitors.
+A&E Atlanta is entering its fifth year of programming and intends to elevate its digital sign messaging by exploring innovative and interactive approaches to engage the diverse downtown community of residents, students, workers, and visitors.